 But reputation is different from mass recognition.
 They are looking for niche brands with distinctive styles rather than global giants to act like everyone else.
 Understand your target and make a difference.

 Engage with Chinese Millenials

-Born between 1980 – 1995, Millennials are the leading force of the luxury market in China.
+Born between 1980 – 1995, Millennials are the leading force in the luxury goods market in China.
 According to a recent survey, they should account for 40% of global luxury sales by 2024.
-In China, they represent the larger consumer group with over 350 million highly connected people.
+They represent the largest Chinese consumer group with over 350 million people.
 Millennials are driving the digital explosion in China through live streaming and disruptive content.